Rajat-Rathaur/to-do-app/README.md

 Password:- 123456

-Clone this repositary
+Clone this repositary ,
 and switch directory to
-backend and frontend
+backend and frontend,
- do npm i on both
+ do npm i on both,
-then do npm start on frontend
-and do node index.js on backend
+then do npm start on frontend , and do node index.js on backend